 Strawberry topping for cheesecake is a homemade strawberry sauce that's made on the stovetop with a few simple ingredients.
-This sweet strawberry topping is perfect for more than just cheesecake - try it on pancakes, pound cake, waffles, cupcakes, and more.
+This sweet strawberry topping is perfect for more than just mini cheesecakes - try it on pancakes, pound cake, and waffles!

 Ingredients and substitutions